brunoalfred/personal-site-v1/content/about/index.md

   - WordPress
 ---

-Hello!
-I'm Brittany, a software engineer based in Boston, MA.
+Hi!
+I'm Bruno, a software engineer based in Dar Es Salaam.

-I enjoy creating things that live on the internet, whether that be websites, applications, or anything in between.
-My goal is to always build products that provide pixel-perfect, performant experiences.
+I enjoy dealing with all kind of software technologies, from development to operation i ensure everything is well covered.
+Smart and secured product is all that i wish to deliver to my community.

-Shortly after graduating from [Northeastern University](https://www.ccis.northeastern.edu/), I joined the engineering team at [Upstatement](https://www.upstatement.com/) where I work on a wide variety of interesting and meaningful projects on a daily basis.
+Currently persuing my bachelor at [University of Dodoma](https://udom.ac.tz/), But still gat my hands in lots of freelancing.

 Here are a few technologies I've been working with recently: